Chrome No Sound Windows 10/8/7 [SOLVED]

 - In the drop-down menu, click to select the time range for the data cache clearing (Last 7 days in my example).
 Then click CLEAR DATA.

 Extensions are features we add to our browser for better user experience.
 For example, the AdBlock is meant to block ads.
 But they can also interfere with our Chrome browser and cause the sound-not-working issue.
 To disable extensions:

-3) Toggle off all the extensions on your Chrome.
+- Toggle off all the extensions on Chrome.

-4) Re-launch Chrome and check if sound comes through.
+- Re-launch Chrome and check if sound comes through.
 If yes, you can try to enable the extensions one by one until you find out the responsible one.
-But if it doesn’t help with the situation, you might want to turn on the extensions and move on to fix 7.
+But if it doesn’t help with the situation, you might want to turn on the extensions and move on to Fix 7, below.

 An outdated/faulty/corrupted Adobe Flash Player might also be the culprit of Chrome-no-sound problem since it’s a plug-in responsible for audio and video playing.
 So to keep our Adobe Flash Player updated: